wolke412/ViewDependencies/README.md

 A Php utility class for working with old MVC projects.

 # Why:
-Often old frameworks have one big chunk of styles or scripts and just loads the up every time.
+Often old frameworks have one big chunk of styles or scripts and just loads them up every time.
 Now we load only what we'll be usefull.